rstudio/connect-examples/README.md

 2. Enter the repository URL: `https://github.com/rstudio/connect-examples`

-3. Select *master* from the branch drop down
+3. Select *main* from the branch drop down

 4. Pick the corresponding folder for the example you want to deploy and enter a name